jfields4733/Jordan/-1Buffers/README_Completed.md

 as in the first project.
 But this time there is only one switch. *What happens?*

+This only causes 1 of the LEDs to turn on with the 1 switch instead of all 16 LEDs turning on with the one switch.

 The bigger question is why?

+This happens because the larger amount of LEDs is truncated to match the amount of switches.

 A deep dive into the detail requires finding confirmation of the stack exchange article.
 Confirmation was found on slides 14 and 15 of this [Stu Sutherland article](http://www.sutherland-hdl.com/papers/2006-SNUG-Boston_standard_gotchas_presentation.pdf).
 Information in the article describes what happens.